—

 “It’ll take five minutes.”
 Odgu sighed, looking Race in the eye as her expressionless features let enough confusion slip through to make it apparent.
 “Yes, I’m talking about the burn.
 You’ve been fidgeting in place like there’s a bug on your back since you got in here.
 Turn around, please.”

 He grabbed Race by the shoulder and spun her around, ignoring her hissing as he laced his inhuman hand on her lower back.
-Her fingers dug into the table as she resisted the urge to swing back around and kick him in the eyes, an effort which became easier and easier as a low hum built up from Odgu’s wings until the dust floating through the air vibrated with each crescendo.
-After far less than five minutes, Odgu retreated back towards the table, Race running a hand across her lower back to find any evidence the burns had ever existed had disappeared.
+Her fingers dug into the table as she resisted the urge to swing back around and kick him in the eyes, an effort which became significantly easier as a low hum built up from Odgu’s wings until the dust floating through the air vibrated with each crescendo.
+After far less than five minutes, Odgu retreated back towards the table, Race running a hand across her lower back to find any evidence of the burn had disappeared.

 “I trust there won’t be any further difficulty requesting my services.”
 The large cicada pulled a trench coat out from under the table, removing a burner phone from its interior pocket and extending it towards Race.
 “To expedite things in the event I am needed, you’d better have my number.
 I’d write it down for you, but I’m not the best at using pencils.”